RP335/silence_inserter/README.md

 ## Features

-- **Add silence by beats** Enter the number of beats and BPM — the tool calculates the exact silence length.
+- **Add silence by beats** Enter the number of beats and BPM and the tool calculates the exact silence length.

 - **Add silence by milliseconds** Specify a fixed duration in milliseconds for more direct control.

 - **Preserves audio quality** Bit depth, sample rate, and channel count remain identical to the original file.
-  No re-encoding — just pure byte-level manipulation.
+  No re-encoding.

 - **Metadata preservation** All non-audio chunks (BWF metadata, cue markers, iXML, etc.) are kept exactly as in the source.

-- **Cross-platform** Works on Mac, Windows, Linux — any device with a modern browser.
+- **Cross-platform** Works on Mac, Windows, Linux or any device with a modern browser.

 - **Offline capable** Once loaded, it can run with no internet connection.